 Can users cancel their subscription at any time?

 Yes.
-Capsule is a pay-as-you-go software and has no long term lock-in.
+Capsule is a pay-as-you-go software and has no long-term lock-in.
 Users can cancel, upgrade, or downgrade at any time.

-What businesses can benefit best from Capsule CRM?
+Which businesses can benefit best from Capsule CRM?